MAMMA: Markerless & Automatic Multi-Person Motion Action Capture: Capture Protocol

+During optimization, we use contact probabilities averaged over all views. \Cref{fig:contact_prob_visual} shows a visual example of these averaged values.

-\subsection{Capture Protocol}
+\section{Capture Protocol}

 Participants in the \datasetEval-Single and \datasetEval-Extra were selected to have a variety of body shapes and ethnicities, and gender balance.
 The \datasetEval-Dance subjects were chosen based on their proficiency as dancers.
-All subjects were informed about the details of the capture protocol and the use of their data in advance and read and signed an informed consent form.
+All subjects were informed about the details of the capture protocol and the use of their data in advance and gave written informed consent.

 The capture procedure and data processing steps have been approved by an ethics committee.
 All data collection, storage, and processing activities are compliant with privacy regulations.
 Participants wore tight-fitted clothing in distinctive colors to enable good quality body scanner data and the processing of the multi-view captures.
 In the body scanner, each subject was recorded performing several sequences and still poses.